• Art Magazine

 Metaverse

 How can digital space be visually represented through web design ?
-One possibility for designers is to work with layered elements, chrome textures, and mixed-media objects to create a captivating web experience.
+One possibility for designers is to work with multi-layered elements, chrome textures, and mixed-media objects to create a captivating web experience.

 The current metaverse trend is also characterized by interactive graphics, as well as 3D shapes and lettering that resemble flowing metal.